cloudmesh/cloudmesh-manual/docs/_sources/installation/os/windows/windows-install.rst.txt

 approach.

-In case you use the docker install you must use use the Professional or the Educational version of Windows, as the Home edition is not supporting it.
+In case you use the docker install you must use the professional or the educational version of Windows, as the Home edition is not supporting it.